basetenlabs/truss/docs/tutorials/e2e.md

 Truss is useful after you have a trained machine learning model that you are happy with and want to deploy.
 You can build a Truss from a pickled or otherwise saved model, or from an in-memory model.
 So to follow this guide, you will need **one** of the following:

 * An in-memory machine learning model (most useful for supported frameworks listed below), or
-* A picked model, or
+* A serialized model, or
 * A script to download, create, or otherwise generate one of the previous options

 {% hint style="info" %}